kimfucious/sakura/README.md

 Bootstrap (4.1.1 at present) has been implemented to work with this template.

 In brief, _all_ Bootstrap SCSS source files have been downloaded to `_assets/scss/bootstrap`.
-Bootstrap is imported (among other scss files) via `css/main.scss`, which gets compiled by Jekyll to `_/site/css/main.css`.
+Bootstrap is imported (among other scss files) via `_assests/scss/main.scss`, which ultimately gets compiled by the build process to `_/site/css/main.css`.

 > :point_up: The compiled file is a css file, not scss.
-Jekyll does this during build, however, it doesn't add autoprefixing.
-This can be done with a Gulp task, which I'll talk about later.

-I've wittled down a sizeable chunk of Bootstrap CSS (not used by this theme) by commenting out imports in the `_assets/scss/bootstrap` directory.
-Should you decide you need them, you can uncomment them and they'll be available in the next build.
+I've whittled down a sizeable chunk of Bootstrap CSS (not used by this theme) by commenting out imports in the `_assets/scss/bootstrap/bootstrap.scss` file.
+When you first start out and run the manual gulp task to copy Bootstrap's SCSS files to the `_assets/scss` folder, all of these comments wiped out.
+Use the below as a guide to recomment them out, and further adjust as needed.

 ```scss
 @import "functions";